 11. Flower Fields in Anza Borrego Desert State Park, California

 Address: 652 Palm Canyon Dr, Borrego Springs, CA 92004

-Desert comes to life in yet other part of the Golden State.
-The blooming flower fields, consisting of desert dandelion, white chicory, orange desert sunflower, and purple sand verbena adorn Anza Borrego Desert State Park in southern California.
+A desert comes to life in yet other part of the Golden State.
+The blooming flower fields, consisting of desert dandelion, white chicory, orange desert sunflower, and purple sand verbena adorn Anza Borrego Desert State Park in Southern California.

-Cost: You can enter the park and take in the views of the wildflowers free of charge.
-To park at some popular area, you must pay day-use fees of $10 per vehicle.
+- Cost: You can enter the park and take in the views of the wildflowers free of charge.
+To park at some popular areas, you must pay day-use fees of $10 per vehicle.